vkhorikov/AutoBuyer/README.md

 Source code for the Pragmatic Unit Testing
 =====================

-This is the source code for the Building a Pragmatic Unit Test Suite Pluralsight course (link is coming soon).
+This is the source code for the [Building a Pragmatic Unit Test Suite Pluralsight course][L0].

 There are two versions of the code base: the [old version][L5] that doesn't comply with the unit testing guidelines described in the course and the [new one][L6] which adheres to those guidelines.